-In theory though, the land belongs to the government.
-Once they recognised how fast favelas are growing, they started to actually ask for land/house taxes from the people living at the bottom.
-In response the people started to build even higher as the government would not go there.
+In theory, though, the land belongs to the government.
+Once they recognized how fast favelas are growing, they started to actually ask for land/house taxes from the people living at the bottom.
+In response, the people started to build even higher as the government would not go there.

 One thing that is important to understand about favelas is that not all people, who live there, are criminals.
 They are normal people who just try to make a living.
 Around 90-95% are good people, who hate the crimes themselves.
 Especially for older people, life in favelas can be tough as it gets harder and harder to get up the hills at some point.

-People living in favelas most of the times have jobs themselves or create new job opportunities such as carrying down rubbish for people who live on the top.
-You will also find supermarkets, hair cutters, schools, bakeries etc. there.
+People living in favelas most of the time have jobs themselves or create new job opportunities such as carrying down rubbish for people who live on the top.
+You will also find supermarkets, hair cutters, schools, bakeries, etc. there.

 Popularity of Favelas

-Thanks to Michael Jackson’s music video “they don’t really care about us”, favelas became more popular and the government started pay some attention to their problems.
-For example, in some favelas they provided a lift to go up and down the hill, water, electricity and internet.
+Thanks to Michael Jackson’s music video “they don’t really care about us”, favelas became more popular and the government started to pay some attention to their problems.
+For example, in some favelas, they provided a lift to go up and down the hill, water, electricity, and internet.
 However, for the last 3 things people need to pay for.

 Main Problems in Favelas